labgem/microscope-user-doc/docs/content/overview/interface.rst

 * **Item #1.
 Navigation menu:** This menu is used to navigate between the different tools.
   Tools are grouped into sections (the entries you see on the image).
   The organization of this tutorial matches those sections.
+  **Item #2** displays the current section and tool.

-* **Item #2.
+* **Item #3.
 Sequence selector \& Genome selector:** This component is used to switch to another replicon of the current genome or to change the current genome.
   See :ref:`here <simple-selector>` for more information.

-* **Item #3.
-Navigation Submenu:** As you explore and annotate, this menu will show you your position in the MicroScope tool tree, providing users with an easy way to locate themselves on the platform.

 ======================
 Browsing Result Tables